threaming/ENCE464_FitnessMonitorV2/README.md

   E.g. `code .` if you have this directory open in a terminal.

+### Building for microcontroller (target)

 To configure target toolchain, open `target/CMakeLists.txt` in the editor, and via the command palette (Ctrl+Shift+P), run `CMake: select a kit` and select the `TM4C123` kit.
 Then run `CMake: Configure`.
 To build, press F7 or run `CMake:
 Build` command.

+To program the main program to the microcontroller, press Ctrl+Shift+B and select the `Program` command.
+Alternatively run the `CMake: Build target` command from the command palette or press Shift+F7 and select the `Program` command (or any other desired target - see [CLI](#cli) section above for details on other program/debug targets).

+### Building and running tests on host machine

 To configure host tests, open `tests/CMakeLists.txt` in the editor.
 Run `CMake: select a kit` and choose a `GCC` compiler for x86 or x86_64.
 Then run configure